zuozhenggh/learning-library/solutions-library/ebs-move-improve/clone/clone.md

 ## Introduction
 In this lab, we will use the Cloning feature of Oracle E-Business Suite Cloud Manager to clone your Oracle E-Business Suite environment.

-Watch the short video to clone Oracle E-Business Suite using cloud manager.
+Watch this video to preview cloning Oracle E-Business Suite using cloud manager.

 [](youtube:Rxm2_5uL0Lg)